 A : Yes, students may work part-time as long as it doesn't interfere with their studies.
 International students are allowed to work a maximum of 28 hours per week.

 If you plan to engage in part-time work, you can apply for permission to do so when entering Japan.
 If you do not submit the application when entering the country, you can do so at the Sendai Immigration Bureau.
+Please note that the FGL class schedule is extremely tight and it will take time to settle into your new life.
+So it would be very difficult to do part-time work soon after you will arrive in Sendai.
 For more information, please visit the Immigration Bureau website.

 A : Yes, beyond academic study, Tohoku University conducts sports and cultural activities through the campus-wide Gakuyu-kai (Students' Friendship Association).
 You can see a list of student clubs and circles at the website below.
 Many Tohoku University students participate in these activities.